GalMunGral/galmungal.github.io/theoretical-minimum.md

 from there
 l Screen redraw
 l Input dispatch
-- Geometry management: Dealing with coordinate systems and on-screen bounds of interactors
-- Interactor status/information management: Is this interactor visible?
-Is it active?
-### Output
-- Layout: Establishing the size and position of each object, both initially, and after a resize
-- (Re)drawing
-- Damage management: Knowing what needs to be redrawn
-### Input
-- Picking: Figuring out what interactors are “under” a given screen point
-- Event dispatch, translation, handling: This is where a lot of the work goes
-###  Application interface
-- How the UI system connects with application code: Callbacks

-Hierarchy Management
 l Lots of methods for manipulating the tree l add(), remove(), removeAll(), getComponents(), getComponentCount(), isAncestorOf(), ... l Common mistake l If nothing shows up on the screen, make sure you’ve added it!

-Geometry Management
+### Geometry management
-l Every component maintains its own geometry: l Bounding box: getX(), getY(), getWidth(), getHeight() l X,Y are relative to parent
+Dealing with coordinate systems and on-screen bounds of interactors l Every component maintains its own geometry: l Bounding box: getX(), getY(), getWidth(), getHeight() l X,Y are relative to parent